 Sometimes faster sometimes slower, horses begin to learn to “throw the switch” from fight and flight to on their own!
-They go from parasympathetic (grazing) to an even deeper level of relaxation that is related to brain chemical, endorphins.
-The lips begin to droop, eyes blink and close and the horse is no longer interested in his environment.
+They go from parasympathetic (grazing) to an even deeper level of relaxation that is related to brain chemicals, endorphins.
+The lips begin to droop, eyes blink, and close and the horse is no longer interested in his environment.
 Some begin to sway gently while others rock quickly for a moment.
 Each horse is unique in the way he responds to the pads just as each person is unique in her habitual patterns of standing and moving.
-But, within a short period of time the horse typically let’s go of his old patterns in favor of more relaxed movement and with that change you can see them gain balance and confidence.
+But, within a short period of time, the horse typically lets go of his old patterns in favor of a more relaxed movement, and with that change you can see them gain balance and confidence.

 What is the SURE FOOT Equine Stability Program?